KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

     {% hint style='info' %}The `value` attribute sets the text of the submit button so feel free to set the text to whatever you'd like!{% endhint %}

 2. Save your file and reload it in Google Chrome.
+The final form should look like this:

 {% hint style='info' %}Since our websites are not deployed to a server the form won't actually work right now. **If you'd like to try putting your site up on the internet ask a mentor to help you push it up to GitHub Pages and then you can test out your form**.
 The way Formspree works is that you'll have to test it once, which will send you an email asking you to confirm your email address and from then on, your form will be functioning!{% endhint %}